What is B2B customer segmentation?

 Quality data fueling your marketing automation processes ensures leads receive content matching where they are in the buyer's journey.
 These personalized touchpoints build customer relationships from first contact through upsell opportunities.

-What is the difference between B2B and B2C segmentation?
+What is the difference between customer segmentation and market segmentation?

 What data do I need to start segmenting B2B customers?